 Remember – all Sherry is made from white grapes.
 Palomino, Moscatel and Pedro Ximenez.
 The Palomino grape makes up to 90% of all Sherries.

 Manzanilla – not to be confused with Chamomile tea!
-Again a young and bone dry Fino but Manzanilla is from Sanlúcar.
-Manzanillas only come from Sanlúcar and nowhere else.
-Fino only come from Jerez and El Puerto de Santa Maria
+Again a young and bone dry Fino but Manzanilla is from Sanlúcar – and nowhere else.
+Fino only come from Jerez and El Puerto de Santa Maria.

 Amontillado – Starts off as a Fino or Manzanilla for 3/5 years and is then fortified up to 18% and receives further oxidative ageing in barrel before bottling.
 It’s the air that gives Amontillado its brown tinge.

-Oloroso – The wine from the 2nd pressing is immediately fortified to 18% and then entered into barrels where it remains exposed to the oxygen as long as 40 plus years
+Oloroso – The wine from the second pressing is immediately fortified to 18% and then entered into barrels where it remains exposed to the oxygen as long as +40 years.

 Palo Cortado – This is my favourite Sherry.
 You can’t make it – it just happens.
-It starts its life as a Fino/Manzanilla but inexplicably loses its layer of flor so then is exposed to the air thus requiring further fortification.
-It becomes and oxidized wine with the richness of Oloroso but the crispness of Amontillado
+It starts its life as a Fino/Manzanilla but inexplicably loses its layer of flor and, as a result, is exposed to the air thus requiring further fortification.
+It becomes an oxidized wine with the richness of Oloroso but the crispness of Amontillado.

-For all other Sherries, they have been made with the use of oxygen so if kept in the fridge, a bottle of Oloroso can last for up to a year.
+All other Sherries have been made with the use of oxygen so if kept in the fridge, a bottle of Oloroso can last for up to a year.